Skip to Main Content

 No cash deposits.
 And you’re only eligible to apply for this account if you have had an Amex credit card for at least three months.

-Capital One Teen Checking Account
+Capital One MONEY Teen Checking Account

-Capital One’s Teen Checking Account is a great option for parents who want to help kids who are at least eight years old begin to understand how to manage their money.
+Capital One’s MONEY Teen Checking Account is a great option for parents who want to help kids who are at least eight years old begin to understand how to manage their money.
 Each party gets login credentials, and parents have control to lock the debit card if it’s lost (or if the child happens to be overspending).
 The child is the only one who receives a debit card – not the parent – so this is purely designed to help kids learn more about money.

 Why we like it